scarryhott/Kantian-IVI/FRACTAL_KAKEYA_ANALYSIS.md

 - This failure is not a bug but the mathematical proof of noumenal potential: it guarantees that positive geometry governs the real, while the complex direction safeguards dissonance and availability for new syntheses.

 ### Observable Predictions

+*All three predictions interrogate the real (phenomenal) projection of the fractal field; they intentionally leave the complex fiber unconstrained, consistent with noumenal openness.*

 1. **Multi-Scale Anisotropy**
    - Lensing shows grain structure at multiple scales